mingkai-hub/ECE567-Team12-project7/README.md

+# Multi-agent Reinforcement Learning

-# Reproducing IPPO Phenomena in BenchMARL on VMAS
+## Reproducing IPPO Phenomena in BenchMARL on VMAS

 This repository studies whether the main empirical observations from the IPPO paper also appear in BenchMARL on VMAS tasks.